Audacious tales, schemes dominate Taylor Parker trial

 As Lowe testified, prosecutors showed the jury emails, wire transfer receipts, a copy of the oil and gas lease, and letters he received from what he was led to believe were contacts at Parker’s bank and, later, contacts at her uncle’s bank.

-Lowe had a landman in Tyler review the oil and gas contract, who looked it over and told him it was “red hot” and not a legitimate lease.
+Lowe had a landman in Tyler review the oil & gas lease, who looked it over and told him it was “red hot” and not legitimate.

-Lowe says he and others in his office tried to reach out to Shelly Linx, whose name was on the correspondence from Shell Western Global as the person representing Parker, and verify the existence of wire fund transfers totaling nearly $370 million.
-They could never find her.
-Emails shown to the jury show those emails came from shellylinx.westernglobal@aol.com.
+Lowe says he and others in his office tried to reach out to Shelly Linx, whose name was on the correspondence from Shell Western Global as the person representing Parker, and claiming to verify the existence of wire fund transfers totaling nearly $370 million.
+They could never find Linx.
+Emails presented to the jury show those emails came from shellylinx.westernglobal@aol.com.
 As Parker’s defense team pointed out on cross-examination, it’s not likely that correspondence from a global energy company would be coming from an AOL address.

+“Banking information is completely confidential.
+The buyers were not under the assumption a verification letter was required until you requested it in your office.
+I am sending this verification form since I will be providing funds.
+Funds and where they come from is not of importance as long as the seller is paid from my understanding.
+The clients are not ok with a seller calling their bank and are firm on their decision in that matter.”

+Lowe confirmed in court that banking information is not always required, but at that point with all the red flags and delays, it was not unreasonable.
+He said agents do ask routinely in the verification process.

 Lowe said he had his suspicions, but that was why they continued to try to vet Parker’s funding.
-Parker’s defense attorney suggested he continued to try to make the deal despite being strung along because he had more than $1.15 million in commissions at stake.
+Parker’s defense attorney suggested he continued to pursue the deal despite the red flags and months of delays because more than $1.15 million in commissions was at stake.

+“He was excited and energetic about it but came to fall back a bit when he started to doubt the money was going to come through,” Lowe said, adding that the money was coming from her side of the family.
+He would call Lowe to ask if the money had come through, which suggests he was not able to get answers from Parker.
+“He was very concerned.”

+Of particular interest to Griffin, according to Lowe, was an agreement that would allow the couple to take possession of the recreational rights on the property, specifically hog and duck hunting, but only after the earnest money was in escrow.
+The prosecution pointed to this as one of the reasons Parker appeared to be so determined to pursue the deal, as she looked for ways to give Griffin reasons to stay in the relationship.
+Another was the lucrative investment potential of the pecan grove on the property.

-After Parker’s defense team cross-examined Lowe, First District Attorney Kelley Crisp returned with one more question.
+After defense attorney Jeff Harrelson questioned why Lowe continued to pursue the deal in spite of some seemingly obvious red flags, First District Attorney Kelley Crisp returned with one more question.

 “The implication in the courtroom this week has been that these invented people or the lies themselves are so fantastical that people would have to be ignorant to buy into it.
 Have you ever seen someone or encountered someone like Taylor Parker that was so convincing in conning you?”